whatsacomputertho/gb3d/README.md

 - Linear-algebraic primitives, and
 - 3D graphics primitives.

 I used these to generate the above animation in which a 2D square is rotated about the origin on the screen.
-Because of the limited precision on the GameBoy, the square is distorted due to rounding imprecision with my fixed-point multiplication.

 Looking forward, I plan to implement
 - A perspective transformation matrix for 3D rendering